What to Do If the Power Goes Out in the Winter

 Any number of things can cause a power outage during the winter months.
 Most probably it is weather-related.
 If it is caused by the weather, the outage could be wide-spread or it could be localized.

-First check to make sure you have not blown a circuit or a fuse.
-Check the circuit breakers or fuses in your home's electrical panel.
+First check to make sure you have not blown a circuit.
+Check the circuit breakers in your home's electrical panel.

 If power is out in your entire neighborhood, call your local utility company to report the outage.
 The phone number should be on your electricity bill, or check the white pages in your phone book.